 Practical Plant I.D. for Professionals

 Practical Plant ID for Professionals (PPP) is a two-day (bootcamp style) workshop in native plant identification for natural resource professionals who have no formal training in plant taxonomy or vegetation ecology or need to brush up on their skills.
-This may include foresters, archaeologists, anthropologists, land managers, soil scientists, reclamation scientists, wildlife biologists, aquatic biologists, and surveyors.

 Each NRTG course includes free, lifetime admission.
 Enroll once - come back anytime.